This is from a brochure by the City around the time the estate was completed.

 The Barbican Y … I’m sorry, I mean Blake Tower.
 (We long-standing residents will always know it as the Barbican YMCA.)
 But as I was saying, Blake Tower contains 74 flats created in 2015-6 by Redrow Homes.

 But for decades as the local YMCA its rooms were home to students and visitors, and it contained 218 bedrooms.
 Like the rest of the Barbican Estate, the site and is owned by the City of London.
 The City built the Barbican YMCA building at 2 Fann Street between 1965-71 when they constructed the Barbican Estate, and they leased it rent-free to the YMCA.
+The YMCA building was part of Phase IV of the City’s building programme for the Barbican site.
+The contractor was Myton Limited, a subsidiary of Taylor Woodrow.

 The building was designed by Chamberlin, Powell & Bon, who designed both the Barbican Estate and the earlier Golden Lane Estate on the other side of Fann Street.
 The YMCA Building was (so it is said) designed to unite architecturally the Barbican Estate with the Golden Lane Estate, which features a tower of the same height (Great Arthur House).